nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy

-\abstract {The current fleet of X-ray telescopes produces a wealth of multi-dimensional data, allowing us to study sources in time, photon energy and polarization.
-At the same time, it has become increasingly clear that progress in our physical understanding will only come from studying these sources in multiple dimensions simultaneously.} {Enabling multi-dimensional studies of X-ray sources requires new theoretical models predicting these data sets, new methods to analyse them and a software framework to combine data, models and methods efficiently. } {In this paper, we introduce the alpha release of \textsc{nDspec}, a new python-based library designed to allow users to model one- and multi-dimensional datasets common to X-ray astronomy.} {In the alpha release, we focus on modelling time-averaged data as well as Fourier spectral-timing mode, but highlight how additional dimensions can be added.
-We discuss design philosophy and current features, and showcase an example use case by characterizing a NICER observation of a black hole X-ray binary.
-We also highlight current plans for extensions to other dimensions and new features.} {}
+\abstract {The current fleet of X-ray telescopes produces a wealth of multi-dimensional data, allowing us to study sources in time, photon energy, and polarisation.
+At the same time, it has become increasingly clear that progress in our physical understanding will only come from studying these sources in multiple dimensions simultaneously.} {Enabling multi-dimensional studies of X-ray sources requires new theoretical models predicting these datasets, new methods to analyse them, and, crucially, a software framework to combine data, models, and methods efficiently.
+However, the current ecosystem of software packages developed for X-ray data analysis does not provide the flexibility for advanced modelling of multi-dimensional datasets.} {In this paper, we introduce \textsc{nDspec}, a new python-based library designed to allow users to seamlessly model one- and multi-dimensional datasets common to X-ray astronomy.
+Unlike most other libraries, it is designed as a flexible, modular, and extensible framework capable of accommodating multi-dimensional data and able to connect to a range of different inference tools and algorithms.} {Here we focus on modelling timing and spectral-timing data as a function of both Fourier frequency and energy, in addition to limited support for time-averaged spectra.
+We discuss design philosophy and current features, and showcase an example use case by characterising a NICER observation of a black hole X-ray binary.
+We also highlight plans for extensions to other dimensions and new features, such as the inclusion of polarimetry and the improved statistical methods for Bayesian inference.} {}

 \keywords{X-rays: general -- Methods: data analysis}